co-cart/co-cart/readme.txt

 = Why CoCart and not WooCommerce Store API? =

 WooCommerce Store API is limited and designed mainly to focus on their [Gutenberg blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/) they have developed in React.
 CoCart is designed to focus on decoupling WooCommerce so you can use any framework to allow your store to be headless.

+Also, after tweaking WooCommerce Store API to work for decoupled purposes (which CoCart does not require), your still using the default session handler which does not support guest customers.
+CoCart uses it's own session handler which does support guest customers.

 = Do you have a JavaScript Library? =